Artak Yedigaryan: Alashkert

 On 18 August 2015, Yedigaryan signed a one-year contract with the Armenian Premier League side Alashkert FC.

 On 5 June 2019, Yedigaryan was released by Alashkert along with six other players.

 Return to Pyunik

 Ahead of the 2019/20 season, Yedigaryan returned to FC Pyunik.

+At the end of May 2025, he announced the end of his career.

 International career

 On 25 May 2010, Yedigaryan made his debut in the Armenia national football team.
 In a friendly game against the national team of Uzbekistan, Artak came from the first minute and played the entire match.
 Afterwards, the Armenian team celebrated the victory with a score of 3–1.